-All the signs at this point indicate that developers of pure PoW cryptocurrencies with no formal governance hold the most power within those ecosystems.
+The history of most other blockchain projects at this point indicate that developers of pure PoW cryptocurrencies with no formal governance hold the most power within those ecosystems.
 It remains to be seen what will happen if an issue arises which splits the developer constituency more evenly in two.
 The level of support from the other constituencies would clearly be important, but so might control of key assets like GitHub repositories.
 While it may be clear to direct participants that the developer constituency is divided, others may rely on signals like what's happening in the Bitcoin Core repository or what the sticky thread or top post on /r/Bitcoin says.